Welcome to the Internet website of the Australian Embassy in Tel Aviv. This site contains a broad range of information on the Embassy's services.

 The site also contains links to the Department of Foreign Affairs and Trade and Australian Government websites.
 These links are designed to assist those looking for information on Trade, Cultural, Aid or other Government services.

 We regularly review and update our website and would welcome feedback from visitors on how it can be improved.

 Dave Sharma, Ambassador

-As of Monday 4 July 2016 an appointment will be required for all passport and notarial services provided by the Australian Embassy, Tel Aviv.
+An appointment is required for all passport and notarial services provided by the Australian Embassy, Tel Aviv.

 Please ensure that you put your Australian passport number in the Notes field when booking your appointment.